 Through its cafés, food markets and cookbooks, Avoca has led a revolution in Irish food, championing seasonal, locally-sourced ingredients and showcasing artisan food producers.
 It’s a passion born out of its roots in 1723 when Avoca first started weaving its world-famous throws & blankets – and nurtured still in its stores, homewares and fashion.
 Find more of the story at avoca.com.

 Australian Panna Cotta Lamingtons

-We have been yet but, this recipe alone increases my bucket-list desire to go to Australia.
+We have not been yet but, this recipe alone increases my bucket-list desire to go to Australia.